TillaTheHun0/deno-mongo-atlas-repro/README.md

 > Dashboard.
 It will look something like
 > `mongodb+srv://<username>:<password>@<cluster-name>.<lb>.mongodb.net/?retryWrites=true&w=majority`

+> You can also set `PORT` to the port you would like to listen on.
+Useful if
+> you're comparing servers side-by-side

 - Start the server either by cloning this repo and running `deno task start` or simply run
   `deno run --allow-read --allow-sys --allow-net --allow-env https://raw.githubusercontent.com/TillaTheHun0/deno-mongo-atlas-repro/main/mod.js`